Attorney General William Barr Says There Were ‘Serious Irregularities’ At Jail Where Jeffrey Epstein Died

-William Barr said on Monday that there were “serious irregularities” at the Manhattan jail where the accused sex trafficker was being held before he allegedly killed himself.
-According to CNN, the Attorney General vowed while speaking with the press in New Orleans to “get to the bottom” of any wrongdoing.
+On Monday, Attorney General William Barr said that there were “serious irregularities” at the Manhattan jail where the accused sex trafficker was being held before he allegedly killed himself.
+According to CNN, the attorney general vowed — while speaking with the press in New Orleans — to get to the bottom of any wrongdoing.

-Barr promised that the FBI and the Office of Inspector General would conduct a thorough investigation into the situation after learning that Epstein’s cell was not monitored on the night that he is believed to have taken his own life.
+Barr promised that the FBI and the Office of Inspector General (OIG) would conduct a thorough investigation into the situation after learning that Epstein’s cell was not monitored on the night of his death.
 Barr also said that the guards who were in charge of checking on Epstein were overworked and on overtime.

 “We are now learning of serious irregularities at this facility that are deeply concerning and demand a thorough investigation,” Barr said in a blistering statement.

-The AG also announced that the case against Epstein would continue and warned that anyone who was involved in any crimes with Epstein would come to justice.
+The attorney general also announced that the case against Epstein would continue, and warned that anyone who was involved in any crimes with Epstein would come to justice.

 “Let me assure you that this case will continue on against anyone who was complicit with Epstein.
 Any co-conspirators should not rest easy.
 The victims deserve justice and they will get it,” he said.

-Barr told reporters at the press conference that he was “appalled” at Epstein’s death and vowed to bring some accountability to anyone involved in the events leading to the wealthy financier’s alleged crimes.
+Barr told reporters at the press conference that he was “appalled” at Epstein’s death.
+He vowed to bring some accountability to anyone involved in the events leading to the wealthy financier’s alleged crimes.

 “We will get to the bottom of what happened,” Barr added, according to CNBC, “and there will be accountability.”